yureek/S-HealthStack.github.io/pages/documentation/study management/managing-team-members.md

 > Only members with the `Project Owner` or `Principal Investigator` [study roles](role-based-access-control.md#study-roles) have the ability to invite members.

-To add a member to the team and assign the member a role:
+To add a member to the study and assign the member a role for the study:

 1. From the **Study Settings** page, in the **Study Settings** section, click **Invite member**.
     ![inviting-team-members](../../../images/inviting-team-members.png)

-2. Enter the email address of the person to invite to the team.
+2. Enter the email address of the person to invite to the study.

-3. Select a study role for the team member.
+3. Select a study role for the team member for this study.
 The [role-based access control](role-based-access-control.md) feature provides security with differing levels of access permission granted to different roles:

     - Principal Investigator - has full access to all aspects of the study.
     - Research Assistant - has access to the participant data.